Plans finalised for Aussies on cruise ship

 Americans on board the Diamond Princess were being flown to the US on chartered planes from Sunday, while authorities in Canada, South Korea, Hong Kong and Italy have announced flights home for their citizens.

-Mr Morrison and cabinet are waiting for an Australian infectious disease expert’s assessment of the situation on board the ship, The Australian reported.
+An Australian infectious disease expert is in Japan, assessing the situation on board the ship.

+Federal cabinet minister Dan Tehan said the expert’s report would be finalised on Monday.

+“We’re waiting to make sure that we’ve got everything in place so if a decision was made to assist with departures, that it would be as seamless as possible,” he told ABC radio.

 The Australians on board must pass a coronavirus test before they can be brought home, and elderly people will be given priority in the evacuation.